open-xchange/appsuite-middleware/documentation/command_line_tools/userfeedback/deleteuserfeedback.md

 : Prints the help text

 **-s**, **--start-time** *arg*
 : Start time in seconds since 1970-01-01 00:00:00 UTC.
-Only feedback given after this time is deleted.
-If not set, all feedback up to -e is deleted.
+Only feedback given after this time is considered.
+If not set, all feedback up to -e is considered.

 **-t**, **--type** *arg*
-: The feedback type to delete.
+: The feedback type.
 Default: 'star-rating-v1'.
+Alternative value: 'nps-v1'.

 **-U**, **--api-user** *user:password*
 : Username and password to use for REST API authentication (user:password).